svenko99/alfred-birthdays/README.md

 Install [⤓ Alfred Birthdays Workflow](https://github.com/svenko99/alfred-birthdays/releases/latest/download/Birthdays.alfredworkflow) from the repository.

-The workflow includes a precompiled `alfred-birthday` binary.
-If macOS blocks it, run `sudo xattr -rd com.apple.quarantine ./alfred-birthday` inside workflow's directory.

-Alternatively, if you have [Xcode Command Line Tools](https://www.geeksforgeeks.org/techtips/how-to-install-xcode-command-line-tools/), you can build the binary yourself via Alfred: `build bday`.
-This will run `swiftc src/*.swift -o ./alfred-birthday`

 ## 💭 Why Swift?

 The workflow could have been done in Python much more easily.
 I made the workflow in Swift because I wanted to learn the language.
 I've grown quite fond of Swift.
 It has very good support for lambda functions (closures), interesting things like `extensions` and more.
 Swift also speeds up the execution, which is not really crucial for this workflow. ~The only thing that bothers me is that I would have to pay [$99 for a developer account](https://developer.apple.com/help/account/membership/program-enrollment/) to be able to sign the binary file.~ **I actually paid for it, so now the binary file is signed and notorized.**